Weeding a Depository Collection

 Information for Regional Libraries

-- Regional depositories must permanently retain at least one tangible copy of every publication received through depository distribution, except for those publications that meet the supersession criteria defined in these guidelines.
+- Regional depositories must permanently retain at least one tangible copy of every publication received through depository distribution, except for those publications that meet the supersession criteria defined in these guidelines and those approved by GPO for regional substitution, per the Regional Discard Policy.

 - Some regional depositories have agreed that some superseded materials should be retained for long-term public access.
 This is a consensus agreement between the regionals, not a legal requirement of 44 U.S.C. §1912.
 If the regional depository library is collecting superseded publications, this information should be noted for the selectives in the state plan or discard procedures.